-Finding yourself a new place to live can be tricky.
+Finding yourself a apartment in Austin can be tricky.
 It not only involves due diligence on your part but also requires financial planning.
-So, for such an important decision, it’s better to think thoroughly and look at the advantages and disadvantages of renting an apartment.
+So, for such an important decision, it’s better to think thoroughly and look at the advantages and disadvantages of renting a specific apartment in Austin.
 The apartment you choose is what you will call home, so it should fit your lifestyle, and reflect who you are.
-We believe that a fresh new apartment is also a kick start to a new beginning, all over again.
+We believe that a fresh new Austin apartment is also a kick start to a new beginning.

-If you are looking for a fresh new apartment, but you are confused as to how to go about it, here’s a quick checklist for finding the ideal apartment.
+If you are looking for a fresh new Austin apartment, but you are not sure about what to look for, here’s a quick checklist for finding the ideal Austin apartment.

 Formulate a Budget